-The information we collect allows us to learn more about who uses and supports our charity, taking your needs and interests into account to make more informed decisions and ultimately help make life better for those affected by Motor Neurone Disease.
+The information we collect allows us to learn more about who uses and supports our charity, taking your needs and interests into account to make more informed decisions and ultimately help make life better for those affected by motor neuron disease (MND).

 We will only use your personal information in accordance with all applicable laws concerning the protection of personal information and will not to do anything with your information you wouldn’t reasonably expect.